fpaan/fpaan/README.md

 # Hi there 👋, I'm Farhan Nugraha Pratama

-🎓 Fresh graduate in **Informatics** from Diponegoro University with a strong interest in **Data Analytics, Data Science, and Business Intelligence**.
+🎓 Fresh graduate in **Computer Science** from Diponegoro University with a strong interest in **Data Analyst, Data Science, and Business Intelligence**.
 💡 Passionate about turning raw data into insights and building solutions that support business decisions.
 📊 Experienced in **Python, SQL, Machine Learning, Data Visualization, and Dashboard Development**.